Become a Secondary Education Humanities Teacher in Nevada

-The MEd in Secondary Humanities Education program is perfect for teachers who want to work and also attend school.
+The MEd in Secondary Humanities Education program is designed for teachers who plan to work while also attending school.
 In Nevada, teachers under the ARL program are looking for ways to achieve standard licensing.
-This program helps working teachers stay in the classroom while also earning a master’s degree and licensure.
+This program can help working teachers stay in the classroom while also earning a master’s degree and licensure.

 - Knowledge of modern teaching practices